List of The Thundermans characters: Chloe Thunderman

 Chloe Thunderman (Maya Le Clark) is the youngest Thunderman child and baby sister to Phoebe, Max, Nora, and Billy.
+Her superhero alias is Thunder Baby.
 Barb gives birth to her in "A Hero Is Born".
 Chloe's babyhood superpower is making bubbles, and her permanent superpower is teleportation.
-Her superhero alias is Thunder Baby.
 In the third season, she is a recurring character, but is promoted to a main character in the fourth season.

+Kombucha Dreamweaver

+Kombucha Moonbean "Booch" Dreamweaver (Kinley Cunningham) is one of Chloe's friends that she meets in Secret Shores, serving as a main character in The Thundermans: Undercover.
+She is a spiritualistic hippie that lives in a beach yurt with her family.
+She has been best friends with Jinx for a while before meeting Chloe.

+Jinx

+Jinx (Nathan Broxton) is one of Chloe's friends that she meets in Secret Shores, serving as a main character in The Thundermans: Undercover.
+He is accident-prone and a quick-learner of different technologies.
+He has been best friends with Kombucha for a while before meeting Chloe.

 Recurring

-Cherry
+Cherry Seinfield

-Cherry (Audrey Whitby) is Phoebe's best friend who is bubbly, tech-savvy and dimwitted.
+Cherry (Audrey Whitby) is Phoebe's best friend who is bubbly, funny and dimwitted.
 She was originally unaware of the family's superpowers, learning about them in "A Hero Is Born".
 Principal Bradford refers to her as "Cherry Seinfeld" in an episode of the fourth season.

 Dr. Colosso

-Dr. Colosso (voiced by Dana Snyder) is one of the world's greatest villains of the Villain League and Hank's former nemesis until Hank transformed him into a rabbit while still Thunder Man.
+Dr. Colosso (voiced by Dana Snyder in rabbit form; also portrayed by Snyder in human form) is one of the world's greatest villains of the Villain League and Hank's former nemesis until Hank transformed him into a rabbit while still Thunder Man.
 He is kept in Max's bedroom.
 It is shown that Dr. Colosso likes Max very much.
 Despite being a supervillain, he's occasionally helped the family, such as delivering Chloe when Barb went into labor and alerting Max and Phoebe when Falconmans daughter tried taking over Hiddenville.

 In "A Hero Is Born", Dr. Colosso is temporarily turned back to his human form so he can go get an award, though it is actually a plot by fellow villains King Crab, Lady Web, and Scalestro to get him kicked out due to being inactive in villainy.
-Although the three Villain League members are unaware about him having been trapped in rabbit form all this time.

 Other times when Dr. Colosso is turned human is when Phoebe has him pose as her uncle on family game night and when he steals the animalizer in a plot to disrupt Hank and Barb's wedding vow renewal, similar to when he disrupted their first wedding.

 Dr. Colosso's puppet is performed by Stephen, Edward, and Charles Chiodo, with assistance in later episodes from Kevin Carlson.

+Thunder Monitor

+The Thunder Monitor (voiced by Jennifer Hale) is the monitor owned by the Thundermans.
+It would alert the Thundermans if anyone is coming or if they are getting contacted by Super President Kickbutt.